timescale/docs/timescaledb/how-to-guides/hyperfunctions/counter-aggregation.md

 Counter data usually resets to zero if there is an interruption.
 Counter aggregation functions are used to continue accumulating the data and ignoring any interruptions or resets.

+For more information about counter aggregation API calls, see the [hyperfunction API documentation][hyperfunctions-api-counter-agg].

+[hyperfunctions-api-counter-agg]: /api/:currentVersion:/hyperfunctions/counter_aggs/